Yang Mingming: Career

-After the college, Yang Mingming didn’t get the resource to shoot a big budget film, but she had to shoot something to become a director.
-She said: “It takes too much time to persuade someone to invest my film, I rather use the time to make one.”
-In 2010, she came up with the idea that making a film with only one camera and two actress.
+After college, Yang Mingming didn’t have the resource to shoot a big-budget film, but she had to shoot something to become a director.
+She said: “It takes too much time to persuade someone to invest my film, I would rather use the time to make one.”
+In 2010, she came up with the idea of making a film with only one camera and two actresses.
 She was one of the actress, and herself alone was the entire production and post-production crew.
 It turned out that the Female Directors (2012) was a great success.
 She took the film to attend film festivals all over the country, and she got the attention from her college professor, Yang Chao.
 Yang Chao and his brother Yang Jing just registered a film company in 2009, he was very interested in investing young directors.
 Yang Mingming kept working with Yang Chao ever since then.
 In 2015, Yang Chao invited her to be the editor of Crosscurrent (2016).
 Before her, the editor was changed twice.
 Yang Mingming was the right one, and she contributed to the final success of the film.
 After Crosscurrent, Yang Mingming got to direct her first feature-length film Girls Always Happy (2018), which was supervised by Yang Chao and produced by Yang Jing.